In this product guide:

 - How we selected

-In other words, it is a highly cushioned shoe with a supportive and neutral character.
+Nonetheless, the Nimbus 27 is a highly cushioned shoe with a supportive and neutral character.
 Its ‘neutral’ quality doesn’t interfere with the gait cycle and lets the foot transition naturally.
-For what it’s worth, the Nimbus 26 is firmer than the 25.
+The midsole architecture helps supinators during the gait cycle.

 - Upper: Engineered mesh, inner gusset.